How to Improve Your School Playground While on a Budget

 - Tripping: Tripping hazards include concrete anchors that are slightly above the ground, low walls, and changes in elevation without high contrast.

-- Cutting: Used tires or rubber mulch can have metal that could present a cutting danger due to the steel belts inside.
+- Cutting: Used tires or rubber mulch can have metal that could present a cutting hazard due to the steel belts inside.
 Remove all metal from recycled tire mulch or use an alternative for fall area surfacing.

-If you notice any of the above elements in your existing playground equipment, either remove the dangerous components or replace the piece entirely.
+If you notice any of the above elements in your existing playground equipment, either remove the harmful components or replace the piece entirely.
 Older equipment is much more likely to have parts that don’t meet today’s safety requirements and will need removal and replacement.

 9. Add Greenery Around the Play Area

-Don’t forget the landscaping around the play areas.
+You could also update the landscaping around the play areas.
 Trees create natural shade to keep kids cool during the warmer months at the beginning and end of a traditional school year.

 Greenery such as grass on non-play areas will also help improve minor site drainage and prevent muddy spots.
 For instance, a grassy area will absorb more water than bare ground, making it less likely to produce mud that kids can slip on.
 However, even with grass outside the play area, supervise kids to help avoid slipping.